Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

-Materials: Magnifying glasses, nature items (leaves, rocks, insects), puzzles, sorting materials, sensory bins (sand, water, beans), building materials (Lego, blocks).
+Materials: Magnifying glasses, nature items (leaves, rocks, insects), nature puzzles, sorting materials, sensory bins (sand, water, beans), building materials (bulk Legos, blocks).

 Activities: Exploring and investigating the world around them, developing observation skills, curiosity, and a sense of wonder.